VegaMario/QC21su_Mario_4_QuantumGraphColoring/README.md

 ### How to run the program
 D-Wave Ocean sdk and matplotlib are required.

-    1. Modify the nodes.txt and edges.txt files following the same format shown, or just use the random_graph function to generate a random graph.
+    1. Modify the nodes.txt and edges.txt files following the same format shown, or just use the random_graph function in colorGraph.py to generate a random graph.
     2. To modify the number of colors used, go to colorGraph.py file and modify the colors variable to the value you want